 Some people also swear by freezing their pillowcase and popping it on their pillow just before sleep.
 We've experimented with putting a freezer block in our pillow in the past to mixed success.
 It worked, but our pillow felt pretty soggy come morning.

-Use an air conditioner or a tower fan
+Use an air conditioner or tower fan

 How to make a fan work harder

-People also have success when placing the freezer blocks behind the fan, as the fan pulls the cooler air coming off the blocks, then pushes that cooler air out into the room.
+People also have success when placing the freezer blocks behind the fan, as the fan pulls the cooler air coming off the blocks, then pushes that air out into the room.
 Experiment to see what works best with your fan.

 If there's a breeze outside, try safely positioning your table top oscillating fan near a window to blow cooler air into the room.
+You may need to fasten or tie the fan to another object in your room to ensure it's secure.

-Drink ice water and take a cool shower
+Drink ice water and take a cool shower before bed

 The easiest tip here is to sip ice water throughout the evening.
 This naturally lowers your body temperature, so you’re cooler going to sleep.
-Double-down on this cooling effect by having a lukewarm or cold shower just before slipping into bed.
+Double-down on this effect by having a lukewarm or cold shower just before slipping into bed.

 Use cold cloths and ice blocks